geesawra/geesawra.industries/content/posts/pds-hosting.md

 The entire stack is executed on rootless [Podman](https://podman.io/), managed remotely through [Portainer](https://www.portainer.io/).

-> My philosophy for this deployment is "do the best you can": posting on Bluesky is _not a vital service_ for me, I'm okay with a few hours of downtime.
+> My philosophy for this deployment is to do the best you can: posting on Bluesky is _not a vital service_ for me, I'm okay with a few hours of downtime.

 To keep up to date with new releases I subscribed to Github notifications.